Less is More: DocString Compression in Code Generation: Discussion

 Conversely, we enhanced the BigCodeBench dataset by upgrading the low-quality method names to more descriptive and informative alternatives.
 We observed that all method names in the dataset were generic, lacking any meaningful information, such as `func\_task'.
 To address this, we manually replaced each sample with high-quality method names that we crafted to provide better context and clarity.

 The outcomes of this experiment are encapsulated in Table~\ref{tab:func_name}.
-The data clearly demonstrate that method names wield a significant influence on the efficacy of DocString compression.
-Across the board, models exhibited a notable decline in efficacy when high-quality method names were replaced with the generic `foo'.
+The data clearly demonstrate that method names wield a significant influence on the Pass@1 score of DocString compression.
+Across the board, models exhibited a notable decline in Pass@1 score when high-quality method names were replaced with the generic `foo'.
 This finding suggests that a portion of the information compressed by {\tool} is redundant with the information already present in the method name.

-Conversely, when low-quality method names were enhanced, we observed a consistent uptick in model efficacy.
+Conversely, when low-quality method names were enhanced, we observed a consistent uptick in model Pass@1 score.
 This improvement underscores the notion that enriching the quality of method names not only aids in the comprehension of the code but also bolsters the robustness of {\tool}'s compression capabilities.

 In light of these findings, we advocate for a conscientious approach to method name quality during the DocString compression process.
 By elevating the quality of method names, we can potentially enhance the clarity of the code and the effectiveness of the compression algorithm.
 This strategy may yield unexpected benefits, such as more efficient code generation and improved maintainability of the codebase.